Business programme

 Your vision is all about your future.
 It answers the questions of where you want to be and why.

 Your mission should say what your purpose is right now.
 It answers the questions of what you do now and why you do it.
+It is how you’ll achieve your long-term vision.

 For example:

-Now it’s time to try writing your own mission.
 Ask yourself - what do you do daily to achieve your vision?
 Take 5 minutes now to start writing out your list of activities.
 This will help you define your goals in chapter 3.

 Once you have a list, look at what these things have in common.
 You need to work out the essence of what your business does.
 We also suggest looking back at your answers to the vision questions too.